yegor256/blog/_drafts/rate.md

 ## <span style="color:red">-1</span> Skills Variety

 The more technologies or programming languages you know the less you cost.
-I'm not saying that it's not possible to be an expert in everything, even though it is an obvious truth.
+I'm not saying that it's not possible to be an expert in many things at the same time &mdash; it is obvious.
 I'll give you a more pragmatic reason &mdash;
 competition.
 There are thousands of "Java7 programmers" on the market &mdash;
 we can easily choose whoever we need.
 But there are not so many "Hadoop programmers" or "XSLT designers".